The Best Pre-Bed Snacks

 Another great option is to pair carb heavy foods with a protein source.
 Protein is a great source of tryptophan, an amino acid that boosts the hormone serotonin, the precursor the melatonin, which you need for sleep.
 Eating the two together helps make tryptophan more available to the brain, so opting for something like some shredded chicken on crackers is a good pre-bedtime option.

 If you’re someone who needs something sweet right before bed, a healthy snack that can sate your cravings is always a better option than a poor-quality dessert.
 A small banana dipped in nut butter is a great idea, as is a protein-rich smoothie, which will allow you to boost tryptophan and support muscle repair while you’re at it.
-Add a scoop of Workshop’s Chocolate Protein Formula alongside a banana and a handful of nuts, both of which are good sources of serotonin.
+Add a scoop of Workshop’s Chocolate Protein Formula alongside a banana and a handful of nuts, both of which help produce serotonin.